 More About Alison

 As a member of the Therapeutic Touch Network of Ontario (TTNO), Alison has been practicing and teaching Therapeutic Touch® (TT) for more than 25 years.
+Alison received the 2014 TTNO Founders Award for her work as both Recognized Teacher for the TTNO and their webmaster.
 She is passionate about helping others to learn TT.
 Alison teaches all levels of TT as well as Therapeutic Touch for Self-Care workshops, bringing with her, over 20 years of experience teaching in both high school and elementary public school systems.
 She regularly provides introductory talks about Therapeutic Touch to hospice volunteers and other organizations.

 Alison has been providing Therapeutic Touch to the residents of the Stirling Manor Nursing Home for the same number of years.
 An added approach to the home’s wellness philosophy: “embracing the mind, the body, and the spirit of each and every individual”, TT has been incorporated into both Nursing and Life Enrichment Policies and Procedures.